dam277/P-Discord-ServerManager/README.md

    ## Features
    When user use the command /create_private_channel, the bot will create a category with the name of the creator.
 If the user do not enter the vocal channel before 5 minutes, the category will be deleted.
 Same if the user disconnect from the voice channel <br />
    The user can use commands on his channel (commands of this bot) <br />
-   Close/Open the channel for everyone/some people
+   Close/Open the channel for everyone/some people <br />
+   Commands : /open /close <br />
-   Adding text datas to the database <br />
+   Adding notes datas to the database <br />
    Adding files <br />
    Adding musics and listening to them from the bot